glyph/Fritter/docs/repeat.rst

 .. code-block::

-   def work(steps: StepsT, stopper: Cancellable) -> None: ...
+   def work(steps: StepsT, scheduled: SomeScheduledCall) -> None: ...

 The parameters are, respectively, the *steps* that ``work`` should perform in this invocation, and an object with a ``.cancel()`` method that will stop the